When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 A wind blew down from over the mountains.
 It was a strong wind, but tired.
-After hundreds of miles the gale that had blasted across the sea was no more than a whisper.
+After hundreds of miles, the gale that had blasted across the sea was no more than a whisper.
 But it was enough.
 It carried smoke and burning on the wind.

 The female adventurer stopped and looked to the north.
 The wind blew the dreadlocks of her hair, and she brushed at her eye.
 The smoke was irritating, but she had learned long ago to see even in sandstorms.

-Still, it was curious.
-So the adventurer walked towards the smoke.
-She didn’t bother drawing the large sword at her side.
 She had no need of it yet.
 Her confidence was not unfounded either.

-She wore armor made out of some dark metal.
+The woman wore armor made out of some dark metal.
 Not dark in the sense of jet-black iron or the lightless color of obsidian—just dark, orange-brown metal.
 From afar, it almost looked like rust, but the armor wasn’t rusty.
 In fact, it was fairly clean—it was just the metal that gave off that impression.

 It was crawling up from a hole in the side of a hill.
 Burning wood had been placed around the gap, but the spider was determined.
 It shoved its way past the fire, screeching horribly and smoking.
-When it saw the female adventurer it reacted instantly.
+When it saw the female adventurer, it reacted instantly.
 The spider lunged.